sloloris/hb-final-project/README.md

 SUNDAY
 - create server-side chron job
 - autofill for schedule template
-- appearing button by selected contacts
+- appearing schedule button on selected contacts
-- change contact sort on click
+- change contact sort on click (not prioritized for demo night)